 If you have been given or sent a Notice of trial form you need to send a copy by mail to the defendant as soon as you receive it.
 If you do not give the defendant enough time, the defendant may ask that the trial date be rescheduled to another date.

-You may need to seek legal advice once you are ready to set a trial date.
+You may need to get legal advice once you are ready to set a trial date.